AforArdi/aforardi/README.md

 # 💫 Hi, I'm Ardi

-Focusing on building modern, responsive web applications.
+I like building modern, responsive web applications.
 Always eager to tackle new challenges, master new technologies, and grow as a developer!

 <br />